samuelweckstrom/react-ascii-text/README.md

 ### Parameters

 - `animationDirection` (optional, default: "horizontal"): Specifies the direction of the text animation.
 Possible are "down", "up", "left", "right", "horizontal", and "vertical".
-- `animationCharacters` (optional, default: '/*+#'): Characters that replace the rendered text in the animation.
+- `animationCharacters` (optional, default: '0123456789'): Characters that replace the rendered text in the animation.
+- `animationCharacterSpacing` (optional, default: 1): The spacing between animation characters.
+- `animationDelay` (optional, default: 500): The delay before the animation starts in ms.
 - `animationInterval` (optional, default: 1000): The interval (in milliseconds) between animations.
+- `animationIteration` (optional, default: 1): The number of times the animation should repeat.
+- `animationLoop` (optional, default: true): Whether the animation should loop indefinitely.
 - `animationSpeed` (optional, default: 20): The speed of the animation, affecting how quickly frames transition.
+- `fadeInOnly` (optional, default: false): Whether the animation should only fade in.
-- `animationLoop` (optional, default: false): Whether the animation should loop.
+- `fadeOutOnly` (optional, default: false): Whether the animation should only fade out.
 - `font` (optional, default: Slant): The font to be used for rendering the ASCII text.
+- `isAnimated` (optional, default: true): Whether the text should be animated.
 - `isPaused` (optional, default: false): Determines whether the animation is initially paused.
-- `text`: The ASCII text to be animated.
-It can be a single string or an array of strings for multi-frame animations.
+- `text` (optional, default: ["React", "ASCII", "Text"]): The ASCII text to be animated.
+It can be a single string or an array of strings to transition animations between strings.

 ### License